 Public as well as private agencies offer a variety of home care services for older adults.
 These may include the following:

 - Home health care, either part-time or 24 hours a day

-- Personal care and homemaking services, such as shopping, cooking and cleaning
+- Personal care and homemaking services, such as shopping, cooking, and cleaning

 - Money management

-The profession of "private geriatric care manager" has evolved to help coordinate services for seniors.
-Private geriatric care managers usually have a background in either social work, nursing, or psychology and are experts in helping older persons and their families make arrangements for various kinds of long-term health care.
-These care managers evaluate an older person’s needs, review available options, and monitor the older person’s care.
+The profession of private geriatric care managers has evolved to help coordinate services for seniors.
+Geriatric care managers usually have a background in social work, nursing, or psychology.
+They offer expertise in helping older people and their families arrange for various kinds of long-term health care.
+They also help evaluate an older person’s needs, review available options, and monitor the older person’s care.

 To find a geriatric care manager in your area, visit the website of Aging Life Care Association.